How do you tell a story in as few words — or letters — as possible? By creating a monogram logo!

 Less is more when it comes to the creation of monogram logos.
 Limit the number of color combinations and use no more than two to make the letters of your monogram stand strong.

 Black tends to be a popular logo color, especially in the fashion industry, because it’s both versatile and minimal.
 Paired with white, it’s ideal for working with inverse variations.

 The jewelry brand Mejuri opted for a dainty (like their products) “M” monogram enclosed in a circle container in black.
 The brand also uses a gold logo color variation in some of its marketing materials.

 4. Experiment with shape and layout

 Sure, monogram logos consist of only letters for the most part, but the shape does play a significant role in their overall design.
 It comes down to the layout of the letters used in a monogram.

 Most common is a horizontal layout with overlapping letters, falling into a traditional rectangle shape.
-Luxury fashion brand Yves Saint Laurent strayed away from this by arranging the initials “YSL” overlapped in a vertical orientation.
+Luxury fashion brand Yves Saint Laurent strayed away from this by arranging the initials “YSL” overlapped in a carefully crafted vertical orientation.